-If you covered your ears, when you read the headline, I wouldn't really blame you.
-Isn't it enough to have to worry about gluten (and for many of us, dairy)?
+If you covered your ears, when you read the headline, I wouldn’t really blame you.
+Isn’t it enough to have to worry about gluten (and for many of us, dairy)?
 Do we really have to restrict our diets further?
-Well I don’t meant to scare you with a seemingly sensationalistic subject, but just like the CSI guys, I do follow the evidence.
+Really, are corn and soy just as bad as gluten?
+Well I don’t mean to scare you with a seemingly sensationalistic subject, but just like the CSI guys, I do follow the evidence.
 And so what I have to say now is really important information.
 I hope you stopped in your tracks to read this.

 Last week at the Gluten Summit, there were so many astounding interviews, and I’ll probably be bringing up a few of the more moving topics over the next few weeks.
 But the most astounding of all was the discussion on GMOs by Jeffery Smith.
 I’ve always had a ‘gut feeling’ that GMOs might be problematic, and have avoided them for my family.
 After all, the rise in food allergies, gluten sensitivities and autoimmune disorders does have amazing coincidence with the timing of the introduction of GMOs in our food system (starting in 1996).
 But I’ve never really discussed them here, mostly due to the lack of scientific evidence supporting any claims that they are “bad.”
 And perhaps, thinking the discussion might be a little off-topic.
 Until now.
 Recent studies have come to light that genetically modified foods ARE bad for us.
 And those of us with gluten sensitivities should be concerned.